derb12/pybaselines/docs/citing.rst

 The above DOI is valid for all versions of pybaselines.
 If citing a specific version, the DOI can be found on the project's Zenodo page: https://doi.org/10.5281/zenodo.5608581.

+In addition, the original source publication for any used algorithm should likewise be cited; all algorithms in pybaselines provide the source publications within the docstring for easy lookup.